MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/keyvault-secrets-readme.md

 > Possible permissions:
 > - Secret management: set, backup, delete, get, list, purge, recover, restore

+If you have enabled role-based access control (RBAC) for Key Vault instead, you can find roles like "Key Vault Secrets Officer" in our [RBAC guide][rbac_guide].

 #### Create a client
 Once the **AZURE_CLIENT_ID**, **AZURE_CLIENT_SECRET** and